Neck pain that

 Common questions about neck pain treatment.

-They’re usually the same problem.
-Trigger points in the muscles across the upper shoulders, side and back of the neck, and base of the skull are among the most common sources for tension headaches and cervicogenic headaches (headaches that originate in the neck).
-When we treat the neck, the headache pattern often resolves alongside it.
-If the headache has its own independent pattern, we address that layer too, but in most cases, treating the neck typically resolves both.
+Yes, and they’re usually the same problem.
+Trigger points in the neck, upper shoulders, and base of the skull are among the most common sources of tension headaches and cervicogenic headaches (headaches that originate in the neck).
+Treating the neck often resolves both.
+If the headache has its own independent pattern, we address that too.

-Your desk isn’t the problem.
-The trigger points are.
-Once they’re treated and the nervous system resets, the same desk, the same posture, stops producing pain.
+Yes.
+Your desk isn’t the problem; the trigger points are.
+Once they’re released and the nervous system resets, the same desk and posture stop producing pain.
 We also provide positioning guidance to help maintain results between visits.

 A typical treatment timeline.